UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ![Sample Baseline Output Images]({{'/assets/images/team09/sample_baseline_fake_images_2.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 6.3.</b> Sample Output Images From the Baseline Model (Train from Scratch) (<b>FID(50k)=123.62</b>)</center>

-The above results are abtained using the default unmodified paper256 config of StyleGAN.
+The above results are abtained using the default unmodified paper256 config of StyleGAN2.
 The outputs were obtained after ~400k iterations.
 ### ViT Discriminator Results
 There are several attempts to train using the same dataset with the ViT discriminator and the original paper256 config generator.
 Below is a brief overview of the generator layers:
 ```